J-shang/code-judge/README.md

     # whether the checking is successful
     # true if the output of the code is equal to the expected output
     success: bool
+    # whether the run is successful
+    # true if the code runs without any error and exits with 0
+    run_success: bool
     # the time cost of the code in seconds
     cost: float
     # the reason of failure